 Average non-owner car insurance cost in Massachusetts

-Non-owner car insurance costs an average of $37 a month and $445 per year in Massachusetts for the coverage limit of 20/40/5.
+Non-owner car insurance costs $37 a month or $445 per year in Massachusetts for coverage limits of 20/40/5.

 Your rates may differ based on your driving record, age, location and the insurance company you choose.